nomorewzx/PingTi-Arm/docs/Assembe_tutorial.md

 Refer the **Install LeRobot** section of offical [LeRobot tutorial](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md#b-install-lerobot)

 You should also find the USB port by following instructions of **Find the USB ports associated to each arm** in [LeRobot tutorial](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md#1-find-the-usb-ports-associated-to-each-arm)

+>**Note**: The port number of the Feetech USB board may occasionally change.
+If you encounter a "port not found" error after identifying the port earlier, please recheck the USB port.

 ### B. Configure the servos using LeRobot